 When you are young, you may not think much about going to the doctor unless you’re sick or hurt.
-But your doctor is there for more than that.
-In addition to treating you when you are sick, your doctor can help you stay healthy.
+But your doctor is there for in sickness and in health.
 He or she can provide “preventive services” that can detect disease or help prevent illness or other problems.
 It’s important to get these services when you are a teenager or young adult.
 Many conditions that happen later in life get their start when you are younger.
 For example, about 65% of all deaths in adults are caused by heart disease, cancer, and stroke.
 In many cases, these diseases are preventable.
 Many of the behaviors that cause these diseases begin at a young age.
 For example, teens who use tobacco are more likely to have heart disease, cancer, or stroke in adulthood.

 Path to improved health